dark-carbon-code/CuckBayes/README.md

 1. Enter your name
 2. Answer a series of lifestyle/cybersecurity questions
+3. Hear the theme song (if sound is enabled)
-3. Receive final classification (Cuckman or Alphaman)
+4. Receive final classification (Cuckman or Alphaman)
-4. Trigger prank payloads and Signal broadcast
+5. Trigger prank payloads and Signal broadcast
-5. (If Cuckman) Generate and auto-open two personalized PNG certificates
+6. (If Cuckman) Generate and auto-open two personalized PNG certificates

 ---